Vecchia Gaussian Processes: on probabilistic and statistical properties: Bayesian nonparametrics

 \end{lemma}

-In the previous section we have derived lower bounds for the decentered small ball probability in Lemma \ref{thm:small:decent} using the upper bound on the concentration function obtained by combining Theorem \ref{lem:small ball} and Lemma \ref{lem:decentering}.
-Therefore, by plugging in this upper bound into the concentration inequality, one can obtain the contraction rate of the posterior in view of Lemma \ref{lem:GP contraction}. \begin{theorem} Let $f_0\in C^\beta_1$, with $\beta\le \alpha$, and $\hat{Z}^{\tau,s}$ be the the Vecchia approximation of the rescaled Mat\'{e}rn process with smoothness parameter $\alpha$.
+In the previous section we derived lower bounds for the decentered small ball probability in Lemma \ref{thm:small:decent}, using the upper bound on the concentration function obtained by combining Theorem \ref{lem:small ball} and Lemma \ref{lem:decentering}.
+By plugging this upper bound into the concentration inequality, one can obtain the posterior contraction rate in view of Lemma \ref{lem:GP contraction}. \begin{theorem} Let $f_0\in C^\beta_1$, with $\beta\le \alpha$, and let $\hat{Z}^{\tau,s}$ be the Vecchia approximation of the rescaled Mat\'{e}rn process with smoothness parameter $\alpha$.
 Under Conditions \ref{cond:layered} - \ref{cond:norming},